 CBD Oil Dosage for Dogs

 You can get the dosage from your manufacturer (or on the bottle); however, the most common guideline is 1 mg every 10 pounds.
 In my research (and experience with CBD oil), I've found that 1 mg equates to 3 drops of CBD oil.
-The act of counting drops is annoying and a waste of time for me.
+Counting drops is annoying and a waste of time for me.
 So, after some trial and error, I dose my dogs (large dogs) based on the following guidelines.

 I use the Horse product for Rodrigo and Scout to keep their immune system strong.
 Rodrigo is a geriatric, and this product is slowing the symptoms of aging.
 And Scout is living with cancer.
 Although Zoey and Apollo don't have any health concerns, CBD oil keeps them healthy.

-During thunderstorms and fireworks, I double the dose for my dogs.
+I double the dose for my dogs during thunderstorms and fireworks.
 None of my dogs have experienced any negative side effects from the above-dosing amounts.

 CBD Oil Products that Work for My Dogs

-Not all CBD oil and other products work for every dog, so there may be some trial and error to figure out what works for your dog.
-The products I recommend provide high-quality CBD, have clean sources, conduct third-party testing from reputable labs, and are well educated about CBD and its uses/benefits.
+Not all CBD oil and other products work for every dog, so there may be some trial and error to determine what works for your dog.
+The products I recommend provide high-quality CBD, have clean sources, conduct third-party testing from reputable labs, and are well-educated about CBD and its uses/benefits.

 The following are products that I'm currently giving to my dogs: